 | Application Required | Yes—every semester |

-Important: Students who qualify for the Out-of-State Fee Waiver should not apply for Yellow Ribbon—use the waiver instead.
+Important: Students who qualify for the Out-of-State Fee Waiver should not apply for Yellow Ribbon — use the waiver instead.
+It is more reliable and does not depend on limited slot availability.

 Florida State University

 FSU primarily supports veterans through the in-state tuition waiver rather than Yellow Ribbon.
-The university maintains a dedicated Student Veterans Center and offers specialized orientation for veteran students.
+The university maintains a dedicated Student Veterans Center and runs specialized orientation programs for veteran students transitioning into campus life.

 - In-state tuition for all honorably discharged veterans residing in Florida